kevinwatson/rails-microservices-book/050-chapter-04.md

 https://guides.rubyonrails.org/active_record_basics.html

-#### Active Resource

-Active Resource provides a way to map a model class to a RESTful resource.
-It can manage data at an HTTP endpoint in either XML or JSON format.

-For example, if you need to access data at http://localhost:8080/bicycles, you can

 #### What's the Difference?

 The most common way to present and persist data in a Rails application is with Active Record.
 Active Record is a wrapper for database tables and their relationships.
 Active Resource is a wrapper for RESTful.